Mesh in female pelvic reconstructive surgery

 information and will only use or disclose that information as set forth in our notice of

 privacy practices.
 You may opt-out of email communications at any time by clicking on

 the unsubscribe link in the e-mail.

 Thank you for subscribing!

 You'll soon start receiving the latest Mayo Clinic health information you requested in your inbox.

 Please, try again in a couple of minutes

 See more In-depth

-- FDA takes action to protect women's health, orders manufacturers of surgical mesh intended for transvaginal repair of pelvic organ prolapse to address safety risks.
-U.S. Food and Drug Administration. http://www.fda.gov/NewsEvents/Newsroom/PressAnnouncements/ucm636114.htm?utm_campaign=2019-04-16%20FDA%20orders%20manufacturers%20of%20surgical%20mesh%20intended%20for%20transvaginal%20repair&utm_medium=email&utm_source=Eloqua.
+- FDA takes action to protect women's health, orders manufacturers of surgical mesh intended for transvaginal repair of pelvic organ prolapse to stop selling all devices.
+U.S. Food and Drug Administration. https://www.fda.gov/NewsEvents/Newsroom/PressAnnouncements/ucm636114.htm?utm_campaign=2019-04-16%20FDA%20orders%20manufacturers%20of%20surgical%20mesh%20intended%20for%20transvaginal%20repair&utm_medium=email&utm_source=Eloqua.
 Accessed April 16, 2019.